 We originate and service loans partially guaranteed by the SBA under its Section 7(a) loan program.
 SBA 7(a) loans are made to small businesses and professionals throughout the USA.
-As of March 31, 2022 and December 31, 2021, we had total SBA 7(a) loans of \$126.8 million and \$141.3 million, respectively, representing 46.5% and 53.2% of our total loans, respectively.
+As of September 30, 2022 and December 31, 2021, we had total SBA 7(a) loans of \$126.8 million and \$141.3 million, respectively, representing 49.3% and 53.2% of our total loans, respectively.
 Loans are sourced primarily through our referral relationship with BFG.
 Although BFG actively markets throughout the USA, because of its physical location in the New York area we have developed a lending presence in the New York and New Jersey geographies.
 The maximum SBA 7(a) loan amount is \$5 million.
 Underwriting is generally based on commercial credit metrics where the primary repayment source is borrower cash flow, secondary is personal guarantor cash flow and tertiary is the sale of collateral pledged.
 These loans may be secured by commercial and residential mortgages as well as liens on business assets.
 In addition to typical underwriting metrics, we review the nature of the business, use of proceeds, length of time in business and management experience to help us target loans that we believe have lower credit risk.
 The SBA 7(a) program generally provides 50%, 75%, 85% and 90% guarantees for eligible SBA 7(a) loans.
 The guaranty is conditional and covers a portion of the risk of payment default by the borrower, but not the risk of improper underwriting, closing or servicing by the lender.
 As such, prudent underwriting, closing and servicing processes are essential to effective utilization of the SBA 7(a) program.
-Historically, we have generally sold the SBA guaranteed portion (typically 75% of the principal balance) of a majority of the loans we originate at a premium in the secondary market while retaining all servicing rights and the unguaranteed portion; however, beginning in 2020, we made the decision to drive interest income by temporarily retaining a larger amount of the guaranteed portion of these loans.
+Historically, we have generally sold the SBAguaranteed portion (typically 75% of the principal balance) of a majority of the loans we originate at a premium in the secondary market while retaining all servicing rights and the unguaranteed portion; however, beginning in 2020, we made the decision to drive interest income by temporarily retaining a larger amount of the guaranteed portion of these loans.
+In light of suppressed gain-on-sale premiums and increasing variable loan rates during 2022, we plan to keep on our balance sheet a greater amount of the guaranteed portion of certain SBA loans that we originate, which we believe will benefit the Company through stronger government guaranteed held for investment loan growth and an increased recurring stream of interest income and partially offset the expected decline of gain-on-sale revenue.